 This is a huge leap and a very brave thing for you to do.
 A new place to live in will mean that you are ready for many great life changes.
-This also goes on to say that there must be some key things you must look out for when renting out a new apartment, a new condo or if you may have an arrangement to own the property after some time, then these will be helpful to you, too.
+This also goes on to say that there must be some key things you must look out for when renting out a new apartment, or a new condo or if you may have an arrangement to own any Cambodian property after some time, then these will be helpful to you, too.

 To be better prepared, here are five key things to look out for when you are looking for a property to rent.

 - Friendly Landlord

 These 5 things will be easy to check so let us begin…

 The property itself may be great but you also need to consider how near it is to essential places like hospitals and markets, or somewhere to get basic needs from.
 Although you may still need to work from home, also consider the travel time to and from the office once things go back to how they used to.
 Bottomline, make sure where you live, work and play are all easy for you to be in.